florian-beetz/bachelor-thesis/thesis.md

 In addition to the compatible version with Java 9, the application was modularized with +JPMS.
-The current modularization resembles the basic components of the high-level architecture (see [@sec:jabref]).
+The current modularization roughly resembles the basic components of the high-level architecture (see [@sec:jabref]).

 In a future version the modularization could be done much more fine-grained.
 Especially features of JabRef such as the fetchers, that can fetch bibliography